Dilmi0226/notepad/README.md

 2. Edit- Cut, Copy, Paste

-3.About - a pop up box with app info
+3. Help ->  About - a pop up box with app info

  *** No database is required